Bring widgets onto your desktop. Your real desktop.

 Providing specialized information seems to be the latest fad in technology.
 On the Mac, we’ve got Dashboard widgets; the upcoming Windows Vista will feature “gadgets”; both Yahoo and Google have also entered the field with their own offerings.

-But Emtrace Technologies is bringing Widgets into the
+But Emtrace Technologies is bringing Widgets into the real world with their

 WidgetStation.
 It’s a pair of LCD screens that sit on your desktop and can be used to display specific information grabbed from the Internet, such as the current weather and forecast, RSS feeds, stock information, and more.